coinbase/mesh-geth-sdk/README.md

 The [NewEthereumClient](examples/ethereum/client/client.go) file creates a new service client, which leverages SDK functionalities, and implements a few gas related interfaces.

-### Valid Tokens

-See (examples/tokenList.json) for a list of supported ERC20 tokens.

 ### SDK Packages

 * [Client](client): Low-level communication with any `go-ethereum` based blockchain